6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Contact an Austin Divorce Lawyer for Legal Assitance

 If you are going through a divorce and have children, make sure you have a dedicated Travis County complex custody attorney advocating for you to ensure your parental rights are protected, no matter what type of child custody you and your spouse choose.
-Call Powers and Kerr, PLLC at 512-610-6199 to schedule a confidential consultation.
+Call Powers Kerr & Rashidi, PLLC at 512-610-6199 to schedule a confidential consultation.

 Source: